costrojs/costro/docs/Store.md

   constructor(props) {
     super(props);

-    // Store key "name" from the current component this.getStore('name');
+    // The "name" key in the component store this.getStore('name');

-    // Store key "name" from the component with the path "/about" this.getStore('name', '/about');
+    // The "name" key in the external component "/about" this.getStore('name', '/about');
   }
 }